Executive Brief: Spelling is a valid way to communicate.

 A good test is one where the topic is proven to be entirely unfamiliar to the facilitator, or better yet, one about which they have been deliberately misinformed.
 If the student still produces a correct answer, despite the facilitator either being ignorant or thinking that the client’s expression would represent a mistake, then that tends to support the assertion of agency on the client’s part.

-As things stand, however. there are cases where the S2C client spells out what only the facilitator thinks is the right answer.
+As things stand, however. there are cases where the S2C client spells out what only the facilitator thinks is the right answer, even when the facilitator is wrong.

 We are not saying that this is due to deliberate intent on the part of the facilitator.
 We are saying that without regard to intent, this facilitator influence does not promote the client’s access to autonomous expression.